-This programme offers three concentrations of study# (21 units for each): (1) Computing and Software Technologies (CST), (2) Information Systems and Analytics (ISA), and (3) Data and Media Communication (DMC).
+.
 The CST concentration equips students with concepts, principles and practices of computing and software technologies to contribute to technological innovations.
 The ISA concentration equips students with knowledge and practices of information systems design, development and integration, as well as information analytics skills for creative applications in real-world organizations.
+The AI concentration is designed to provide students with a working knowledge of Artificial Intelligence (AI), and Machine Learning (ML) to participate in AI-related projects using computational methods.
 DMC is an interdisciplinary concentration co-offered with the Department of Journalism, School of Communication.
 It emphasizes both data analytics and journalistic principles and skills for media organizations as well as related industries.
 The students will determine their concentrations of study in Year 2 Semester 2.

-^ Full accreditation has been granted for CST concentration, ISA concentration and double concentrations (CST+ DMC and ISA+DMC).
+^ Full accreditation has been granted for CST concentration, ISA concentration, AI concentration and double concentrations (CST+ DMC, ISA+DMC and AI+DMC).

-# Double Concentration Options: CST / ISA students are eligible to take DMC as the second concentration.
+# Double Concentration Options: CST / ISA / AI students are eligible to take DMC as the second concentration.

 In addition to the university-wide whole person education, the specific objectives of the programme are to equip students with:

 - solid and broad foundation in computer science;

 - in-depth knowledge in selected computing technology areas and their creative applications;

 - good problem solving skills; and

 - good communication and interpersonal skills.

 Upon completion of this program, students will be able to: